phonopy/phono3py/doc/command-options.md

 ### `--write-pp` (`WRITE_PP = .TRUE.`) and `--read-pp` (`READ_PP = .TRUE.`)

-Phonon-phonon (ph-ph) intraction strengths are written to and read from `pp-mxxx-gx.hdf5`.
+Phonon-phonon (ph-ph) interaction strengths are written to and read from `pp-mxxx-gx.hdf5`.
 This works only in the calculation of lattice thermal conductivity, i.e., usable only with `--br` or `--lbte`.
 The stored data are different with and without specifying `--full-pp` option.
 In the former case,